Richard III (1995 film): Reception

 Richard III was well reviewed by critics.
-On Rotten Tomatoes the film has an approval rating of 96% based on 51 reviews, with an average score of 8.2/10.
+On Rotten Tomatoes the film has an approval rating of 96% based on 53 reviews, with an average score of 8.2/10.
+The website's consensus reads: "This re-imagining of Shakespeare's Crookback King relocates the story in 1930 and features an indelible star turn for Ian McKellen as the monstrous and magnetic King Richard."
 On Metacritic the film has an average score of 86 based on 24 reviews, indicating "universal acclaim".

 Empire magazine gave the film four out of five, calling it "fascinating" and "cerebral".
 Jeffrey Lyons said the film was "mesmerizing", while Richard Corliss in Time called it "cinematic".
 Mick LaSalle of the San Francisco Chronicle wrote, "the picture never stops coming at you".
 Roger Ebert of the Chicago Sun-Times gave the film four out of four and included it on his Great Movies list.